chrisgleissner/java-benchmarks/README.md

 ### Getter / Setter

-Comparing various ways of getting and setting object fields.
+Comparing various ways of getting and setting object fields, 1 call per op.

 Ordered by performance from top to bottom, the ranking is:
 1. Direct call